Main content

 To find the center of rotation, we'll need to look at two corresponding points from the original object (the pre-image) and the new object (the image).

-We'll label the points A and B for the pre-image and A, prime and B, prime for the image.
+We'll label the points A and B for the pre-image and A and B for the image.

-To find the center of rotation, we'll draw two segments: one from A to A, prime and one from B to B, prime.
+To find the center of rotation, we'll draw two segments: one from A to A and one from B to B.

-Then we construct the perpendicular bisectors of start overline, A, A, prime, end overline and start overline, B, B, prime, end overline.
+Then we construct the perpendicular bisectors of AA and BB.

 The point where the two perpendicular bisectors intersect is the center of rotation.